 Correct shutter speed is crucial to obtain a good shot.
 Depending on weather conditions and on the wanting effect, shutter speed varies.
 And, different shutter speed enables the possibility to get different effects.

 For example, you are on a cliff.
 And you want to render the sea particularly silky.
-Then, you need to take shots with shutter speeds at least equal to 2 minutes.
+Then, you need to take shots with shutter speeds of at least equal to 2 minutes.

 But, in this case, you also need to take into account the speed of the clouds.
 Because the clouds are moving fast.
-And, two-minute exposure, it risks making the sky too flat and losing definition in the clouds.
+And, two-minute exposure, risks making the sky too flat and losing definition in the clouds.

 For this issue, reducing the shutter speed to one minute will be more appropriate.

 Now, you are at a beach.
 You want to catch the movement and obtain the streaks of the waves.
 Then, you need to take shots with shutter speeds around half a second.

 Furthermore, to maximize the streak effect, start shooting when the wave begins to draw back, not drawing in.

 6. Use different filters to enhance pictures of the ocean

 Using filters is the most important part of seascape photography.
 Besides, it helps the photographer to both create shots and naturally enhance value.